davy7125/polyphone/docs/en/development/building-polyphone-for-fedora.rst

   DEFINES += USE_LOCAL_QCUSTOMPLOT

 .. note::
-   instead of these modifications you could try to build Polyphone with the Fedora / RPM distributions for these packages.
+   Instead of these modifications you could try to build Polyphone with the Fedora / RPM distributions for these packages.
    The installation commands would be:

    ::